-In financial analysis, terminal value includes the value of all future cash flows even when they are not considered in a particular projection period.
+In financial analysis, the TV includes the value of all future cash flows even when they are not considered in a particular projection period.
 It captures values that are otherwise difficult to predict using the regular financial model forecast period.
-There are two methods used to calculate terminal value, which depends on the type of analysis to be done.
+There are two methods used to calculate the terminal value, which depends on the type of analysis to be done.

 The terminal multiple method has a defined projection period.
 It also greatly considers market-driven information, as compared to the perpetuity growth model.

 The perpetuity growth model assumes that cash flow values grow at a constant rate ad infinitum.
 Because of this assumption, the formula for a perpetuity with growth can be used.
 The perpetuity growth model is harder to accurately use, however, as predicting a rate of perpetual growth and stability is not like the underlying economics.

 Terminal value is calculated based on what method (discussed previously) the analyst is going to use.
 Under the terminal multiple method, TV is calculated as follows:

 TV = Last Twelve Months Terminal Multiple x Projected Statistic

 The terminal multiple can be the enterprise value/EBITDA or enterprise value/EBIT, which are the usual multiples used in financial valuation.
 The projected statistic, on the other hand, is the relevant statistic projected in the previous year.